Bobby Kirk (footballer)

-Robert "Bobby" Kirk (12 August 1927 – 1 February 2010) was a Scottish footballer best known for winning five senior trophies with Heart of Midlothian in the late 1950s and early 60s.
+Robert Kirk (12 August 1927 – 1 February 2010) was a Scottish footballer best known for winning five senior trophies with Heart of Midlothian in the late 1950s and early 60s.
 He also played for Dunfermline Athletic and Raith Rovers.

 Dunfermline Athletic

 Kirk was born in Arniston in Midlothian and played for various school and youth teams before joining his home town team, Arniston Rangers.
 He was their first player to be selected for the Scottish junior team thus attracting senior club attention.
 Aged 20, Dunfermline Athletic signed him in Autumn 1947.
 He was initially a £40 provisional signing continuing to play for Arniston.
 In January 1948 he was then called up to East End Park where he debuted for the Dunfermline first team the subsequent March.
 He made 180 first team appearances scoring 12 goals including collecting a runners-up medal in the October 1949 Scottish League Cup final defeat to Scot Symon's East Fife.
 Kirk was commended for his semi final subduing of Hibernian's Willie Ormond.
 He stayed with the Pars until the 1953 close season.